junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 The vision of the dream fades over the grey image of the ceiling.
 He finds it difficult to remember the color of the light or the wall of the glorious city now.
 He leaves the bed quietly and changes into his usual suit before heading outside.

 The sky is grey with thick cloud covering from one end of the horizon to the other, darker over the edge.
 The ground is as pale as the canopy.
 And he knows it wouldn't change much even after a few hours when the sun should be rising.
-He hasn't seen the sun for many days now, and the sky never clear since the day the news said St. Mary's Convent in Ilchester, Maryland exploded in a strong beam of light.
+He hasn't seen the sun for many days now, and the sky has never cleared since the day the news said St. Mary's Convent in Ilchester, Maryland, exploded in a strong beam of light.
 No one knows what is happening to the world, but the popular rumor is that the end is nigh, and the apocalypse is coming.

-But it could also be just an accidental gas explosion and some change of the climate.
+But it could also be just an accidental gas explosion and some change in the climate.

-Jimmy takes a deep breath, putting his hands together before his chest, facing the sky with eyes closed. *Bless the world, oh, Lord, and thy angels,* he prays, concentrating on the scrap of memory of the dream, *and ourselves to thy loving service that we may always continue in thy faith and fear to the honor and glory of thy name.*
+Jimmy takes a deep breath, putting his hands together before his chest, facing the sky with his eyes closed. *Bless the world, oh, Lord, and thy angels,* he prays, concentrating on the scrap of memory of the dream, *and ourselves to thy loving service that we may always continue in thy faith and fear to the honor and glory of thy name.*

-The news from yesterday also said Detroit has seen a panic wave from city people.
-Many stores were broken in by people believing the apocalypse theory; there were some number of injuries, fire accidents, and an outbreak of city-wise outage.
+The news from yesterday also said Detroit has seen a panic wave among city people.
+Many stores were broken into by people believing the apocalypse theory; there were some number of injuries, fire accidents, and an outbreak of city-wide outage.
 The city governor has announced an emergency curfew.
 Jimmy turned off the TV last night before the reporter could finish.
 The panic wave hasn't reached Pontiac, Illinois, but he doesn't know if or when it might happen to them.
-The neighborhood is blessingly quiet around him right now.
+The neighborhood is blissfully quiet around him right now.

 He demands his wandering thought come back to the moment, to the sky and angel, to the bright light in the dream.
-He adds to the prayer, *May the world a peaceful place to live, and may my family safe.
+He adds to the prayer, *May the world be a peaceful place to live, and may my family be safe.
 Amen.*

 When he opens his eyes, the sky over his head opens, and a heavenly bright light dawns over his head.
 Jimmy starts, looking up at the light, but it's so bright that his eyes are hurting with a rising heat at the back of the sockets.
 He has to shut his eyes tight, panicking over what is happening.